rfgsantos/heart-rate-playlist/README.md

 11-05-2017: Started working on the database connector.
 Updated database model, CREATE and DROP scripts.

 15-05-2017: Updated User table to hold the ID of each user and the datetime of expiration of the access_token.
-Created lib.py to be user as the main library of the application and moved methods from the login.py to this library.
+Created lib.py to be user as the main library of the application and moved methods from the login.py to this library. **Edit**: Asked some questions to professor and work colleagues and finally figured out how the Authentication worked.
+Now to get the server to correctly manage the requests will be another issue.